nfriedly/distance-speed/README.md

 I'd probably also keep `tally()` if this were to be a public API, because it's going to be simpler and easier to use.
 The benefits of the streaming interface only really matter with very large log files where it would significantly reduce memory usage.

-I feel a little dirty about using a regex in `parseLine()`, and I might switch to a proper parser if performance became an issue.
+I feel a little dirty about using a regex in `parseLine()`, and I might switch to a proper parser if performance (or data consistency) became an issue.
-But, it seems to work well for the moment.
+But, it seems to work well for the moment, and I suspect it'd be more likely to be IO-limited than compute-limited in a real-world scenario.
-This was the first time I've used named capture groups, which definitely make the experience nicer.
+This was the first time I've used RegEx named capture groups, which definitely make the experience nicer.

+I initially overlooked the "discard trips outside of the 5-100mph range" requirement, and ended up adding that in later.
+I'm not sure it's in the best possible spot in the flow, but I think it works well enough.